vitessio/website/content/en/docs/14.0/user-guides/schema-changes/managed-online-schema-changes.md

 ## ddl_strategy

-You will set either `@@ddl_strategy` session variable, or `-ddl_strategy` command line flag, to control your schema migration strategy, and specifically, to enable and configure online DDL.
+You will set either `@@ddl_strategy` session variable, or `--ddl_strategy` command line flag, to control your schema migration strategy, and specifically, to enable and configure online DDL.
 Details in [DDL Strategies](../ddl-strategies).
 A quick overview:

 - The value `"direct"`, means not an online DDL.
 The empty value (`""`) is also interpreted as `direct`.
 A query is immediately pushed and applied on backend servers.
 This is the default strategy.
 - The value `"vitess"` instructs Vitess to run an `ALTER TABLE` online DDL via `VReplication`.